IgorBrizack/mfa-authentication-backend/README.md

 ## About this project

 This project will present how to create an API with JWT authentication / 2 factor authentication.
 To build this application I use **NodeJS + Express** to create the server, **TypeScript**, **POO and Clean Architecture**.
 Core lib selected to this project was **Twillio Authy** to provide our 2 factor authentication service and QRcode to generate the TOTP code with any code generator App.
-To have the full experience you will need to run the frontend.
-[Frontend](https://github.com/IgorBrizack/mfa-authentication-front).
+To have the full experience you will need to run the [Frontend](https://github.com/IgorBrizack/mfa-authentication-front) and start the server to interact.

 <!-- <div style="display: flex; gap: 10px; margin-bottom: 10px">
   <img src="./src/assets/login_screen.png" alt="login_screen" width="320" height="200">